derrickbeining/react-atom/README.md

 - [🕹️ Play with `react-atom` in CodeSandbox 🎮️](#%F0%9F%95%B9%EF%B8%8F-play-with-react-atom-in-codesandbox-%F0%9F%8E%AE%EF%B8%8F)
 - [Contributing / Feedback](#contributing--feedback)

 ## Description

-`react-atom` provides a simple way to manage state in React, for both global app state and for local component state: ✨`Atom`s✨
+`react-atom` provides a very simple way to manage state in React, for both global app state and for local component state: ✨`Atom`s✨.

 ### Put your state in an `Atom`: